Free Stuff to Do for Kids: 2020

 Staunton is only a short drive from Shenandoah National Park and the George Washington and Jefferson National Forest which are filled with hikes and other outdoor recreation.
 Click here for our post on good area hikes for beginners.
 Entrance fees may apply but the National Park Service does offer fee-free days see the schedule.

 Does your family love trains?
 Visit the historic train station and Sears Hill Bridge.
-You’ll see the tracks – and Staunton – from above.
+There’s a small park to explore and you’ll see the tracks – and Staunton – from above.
 For an awesome display of model train layouts and railroad art, head to the Augusta County Railroad Museum in the Staunton Mall.
 The museum is open Fridays from 5 – 8 pm and Saturdays from 1 – 5 pm.

-And if your obsession leans toward fire trucks, you’ll like the Staunton Fire Station, where you can see JUMBO, the oldest motorized fire engine in Virginia and the only remaining 1911 Robinson fire engine.
+And if your obsession leans toward fire trucks, you’ll be over the moon with the Staunton Fire Station, where you can see JUMBO, the oldest motorized fire engine in Virginia and the only remaining 1911 Robinson fire engine.
+You also just might get a tour of the rest of the station, including the modern firetrucks as well as the quarters where the firefighters live and work.

 Stay up to date on the latest and greatest happening in Staunton.